cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 # Preparing the datacard

-The input to combine, which defines the details of the analysis, is a plain ASCII file we will refer to as datacard.
+The input to <sub><sup>COMBINE</sup></sub>, which defines the details of the analysis, is a plain ASCII file we will refer to as datacard.
 This is true whether the analysis is a simple counting experiment or a shape analysis.

 ## A simple counting experiment

 The file [data/tutorials/counting/realistic-counting-experiment.txt](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/tutorials/counting/realistic-counting-experiment.txt) shows an example of a counting experiment.

 The first lines can be used to add some descriptive information.
-Those lines must start with a "#", and they are not parsed by Combine:
+Those lines must start with a "#", and they are not parsed by <sub><sup>COMBINE</sup></sub>:

 ```nohighlight
 # Simple counting experiment, with one signal and a few background processes
 # Simplified version of the 35/pb H->WW analysis for mH = 160 GeV
 ```

 Following this, one declares the **number of observables**, **`imax`**, that are present in the model used to set limits / extract confidence intervals.
 The number of observables will typically be the number of channels in a counting experiment.
-The value **`*`** can be specified for **`imax`**, which tells Combine to determine the number of observables from the rest of the datacard.
+The value **`*`** can be specified for **`imax`**, which tells <sub><sup>COMBINE</sup></sub> to determine the number of observables from the rest of the datacard.
 In order to better catch mistakes, it is recommended to explicitly specify the value.

 ```nohighlight
 imax 1  number of channels